1956 Rafah massacre: Rounding up of men

 The Rafah camp contained some 32,000 people.
 Between 6 and 6:30 AM on November 12, an announcement was made via loudspeaker for all men between the ages of 15 and 60 (witness reports of the age asked for vary) to gather at the local schoolhouse.
 Israeli troops encouraged the Arab men to quickly reach the school; they encouraged this by firing their rifles into the air and sporadically beating them with sticks.
 A handful of Palestinians were fired upon without warning on the way to the school.
-According to an UNWRA official, the Israeli loudspeaker summons was not heard throughout all of Rafah, and insufficient time was given for those summoned to reach the screening points, so that many refugees ran in order not to show up late.
+According to an UNRWA official, the Israeli loudspeaker summons was not heard throughout all of Rafah, and insufficient time was given for those summoned to reach the screening points, so that many refugees ran in order not to show up late.
 It appears soldiers panicked on observing the rush and opened fire on the crowd.

 As men were mustered at an UNWRA school in Al-Bahr street, Israeli troops positioned along the street would fire over their heads to make them hurry, but also shoot, to either wound or kill, stragglers, who they claimed to be fedayin.
 As a steady flow of military-age males gathered near the school, Israeli soldiers searched homes in the area for any remaining men who had chosen not to comply with the announcement, killing any that they found.
 As the stream of rounded up Arabs approached the school, Israeli soldiers are alleged to have taunted them, chanting "This one is a fedayee!" whilst aiming at them with their firearms.
 Throughout the long run to the school yard, sporadic shooting occurred, with several deaths occurring on the walk.

 In the oral accounts collected years later, the procession eventually reached the wall which separated the school and street, the civilian men being made to line up against it.
 The group was then ordered to walk, hands against the wall, while being continuously shot at from fixed machine gun positions.
 The survivors of the latter shooting were made to walk through the school gate.
 As they entered the school, the male residents of Rafah were swung at by soldiers wielding heavy sticks and made to jump over a segment of barbed wire.
 Following this procedure, the group sat in the school yard.

 Men continuously arrived in the school yard up until 11 AM.
 Eyewitnesses report being intimidated and humiliated by the soldiers.
 Those sitting in the courtyard were made to bow their heads to the ground whilst rifle fire flew one or two meters above them.
 Being kept put for an extended period of time, many were forced to relieve themselves in front of the whole group.

 Outside the schoolyard, Israeli forces were actively searching the homes of the town, marking the walls of the searched homes with paint to indicate they had been searched.
 A separate group of Palestinian men, mainly older individuals, was being held on the outskirts of the town.
 Many of these men were released after questioning.